 Flat key signatures cover seven of the twelve major keys: F, B♭, E♭, A♭, D♭, G♭, and C♭ major.
 Each one adds one more flat to the staff in a fixed order, and learning that order is the fastest way to recognize any flat key signature at a glance.

 This is part 3 of our key signatures series.
-Part 1 covers the basics, and part 2 covers sharp major keys.
-This guide lists every flat major key signature, shows it on the staff, and explains the trick to identify any flat key from its signature.
+Part 1 covers the basics and the full chart, and part 2 covers sharp major keys.
+This guide lists every flat major key signature, shows it on the staff, gives the relative minor that shares each signature, and explains the trick to identify any flat key from its signature.

 Major key signatures with flats